freethebaerchen/ansible-tor-webtunnel/readme.md

 They are spawned in the locations, the arm instances are available.
 So one will be created in Falkenstein, one in Nuremberg and one in Helsinki.

+When using Hetzner Cloud, and you are installing the OS via the "ISO" option, you may need to configure the IPv6-Address by yourself.
+You can look at this [documentation for some operating systems](https://docs.hetzner.com/de/cloud/servers/static-configuration/).

 In the [system role](roles/system) is a [templated /etc/hosts](roles/system/templates/hosts.j2) file.
 It adds a GitHub IPv6 "proxy", because GitHub, as of now, doesnt support IPv6.
 The proxy is provided by [Daniel Winzen](https://danwin1210.de/github-ipv6-proxy.php).